Yoshitsune Eiyūden: The Story of Hero Yoshitsune

-Yoshitsune Eiyūden: The Story of Hero Yoshitsune (義経英雄伝 The Story of Hero Yoshitsune) is a hack and slash video game developed and published by FromSoftware for the PlayStation 2, based on the legendary samurai, Minamoto no Yoshitsune.
+Yoshitsune Eiyūden: The Story of Hero Yoshitsune (義経英雄伝 The Story of Hero Yoshitsune) is a hack and slash video game developed and published by FromSoftware for the PlayStation 2, based on the legendary samurai Minamoto no Yoshitsune.

-The game was later re-released with additional content (such as characters and levels) and two-player cooperative or competitive modes.
+The game was re-released with additional content (such as characters and levels) and two-player cooperative or competitive modes.
 This new version was titled Yoshitsune Eiyūden Shura (義経英雄伝修羅) (shura meaning "mayhem" or "carnage").

 Gameplay

 Developers described the game as a cross between real-time strategy games and typical third-person 3D action games.

 The game displays a 3rd person view of the area surrounding the player in a real-time strategic setting, similar to Koei's Dynasty Warriors.
 There are many stages in which the goal is to guide the troops safely across the battlefield while protecting them.